rapaktech/inventory-tracking-api/README.md

   {
-    "name": "String: has to start with a letter, can contain spaces, numbers and hyphens, must be at least 3 characters, and no more than 30 characters.", "description": "String: Description must be at least 3 characters, and no more than 1000 characters, "price": "Number: has to be a number greater than 0.01", "quantity": "Number: has to be a number greater than 1" }
+    "name": "String: has to start with a letter, can contain spaces, numbers and hyphens, must be at least 3 characters, and no more than 30 characters.", "description": "String: Description must be at least 3 characters, and no more than 1000 characters", "price": "Number: has to be a number greater than 0.01", "quantity": "Number: has to be a number greater than 1" }